Motion-Technologies-Inc/YanusLIVE/README.md

 ## Installation
 Yanus_LIVE is currently distributed as a compressed file.
-Unzip the file and run Yanus_LIVE.exe.
+Unzip the file and run Yanus_LIVE_<version>.exe.
 The path for unzipping should only be in English.
 Please avoid desktop, user path, or overly deep directories.

 ## Initial Setup
-The program uses setttings_gui.ini and settings_user.ini as configuration files.
-Upon the first launch, the necessary relative paths for the initial execution are automatically updated.

-If the installation folder location changes after the initial launch, or if the executable and configuration files are patched, modify the settings_gui.ini file by changing the last line to main_first_run=true and then run Yanus_LIVE.exe to reset the settings.
+When initially installing, it is recommended to separately download and install the demo videos and the demo character package files built in Unreal Engine or Unity

+Here are examples of the paths:
+D:/YanusSTUDIO/YanusLIVE/demo
+D:/YanusSTUDIO/YanusLIVE/package/Bora
+D:/YanusSTUDIO/YanusLIVE/YanusLIVE_v1.2.5

+# Demo Character Package
+After running YanusLIVE, you need to register the executable file path of the demo Character package in the Remote tab under File > Settings.

+For the first run of the demo character package, it might not be imported into YanusLIVE due to security permissions.
+Please close and restart the character mode.
+Additionally, if Unreal Engine is not installed on the PC, there is a process to install other necessary programs.

 ## Requirements
 We recommend PC specifications that can comfortably run Unreal Engine.
-The development was carried out on a 13th generation i9 PC, but the minimum specifications are still being confirmed.
+For stable performance at 60Hz in real-time, we recommend an Intel 13th generation i9 PC or higher.
+On lower-end PCs, it is optimized to output as many frames as possible with minimal delay according to the computer's performance.

 ## License Authorization
 To fully activate YanusLIVE, follow these steps: